Influence of Co and Mn on Electronic and Magnetic properties of Ni2MnGa Heusler alloy: Introduction

-Among the HAs, Ni-Mn-Ga system has got much attention due to their demonstration of both magnetic and structural phase transition\cite{Webster_1984, Dilmieva_2017}.
-Ni-Mn-Ga systems also show properties like shape memory effect (SME) and magnetic field induced strain (MFIS) favourable to be used as actuators and sensors\cite{Wuttig_2000,Xin_2007}.
-They have also shown very favourable MC properties, suitable to replace the century old Joule-Thomson cooling\cite{Kamantsev_2015, Khovaylo_2008}.
-Ni-Mn-Ga system has a magnetostructural phase transition with huge change in isothermal magnetic entropy ($ \Delta S_m$), but reively narrow range of working temperature ($T_{fwhw}$), typical to the materials with first order phase transition(FOPT)\cite{Umetsu_2016}.
-However, the thermal hysteresis of FOPT and the Curie temperature is detrimental for magnetic refrigeration.
+Since the theoretical prediction of half-metallic properties in $\mathrm{NiMnSb}$ by Groot \cite{de_Groot_1983} and experimental observations by \cite{Ishida_1982,Fujii_1990,Jourdan_2014}, Heusler alloys(HA's) have drawn massive attention from the scientific community \cite{Kelvin_2021, Sicong_2021, Wollmann_2017} ascribed to their wide usage in MC devices \cite{Ahmad_2021}, magnetic shape memory alloys \cite{Yang_2019}, spintronics \cite{Bainsla_2015}, and giant magnetoresistance devices \cite{Kundu_2017,Kihara_2021,Liu_2012}.
+The full HA's, with generic symbol $X_2YZ$ stabilizes in the $L2_1$ structure \cite{Mahat_2021} with a completely ordered phase.
+The $Y-Z$ disordered structure has the $B_2$ ground state \cite{Guan_2021}, while the complete $X-Y-Z$ disordered system has the $A_2$ \cite{Vinicius_2021}.
+Wyckoff positions of 4a(0, 0, 0), 4b($\frac{1}{2}, \frac{1}{2}, \frac{1}{2}$), and 8c($\frac{1}{4}, \frac{1}{4},\frac{1}{4}$) are occupied by {$Z$}, {$Y$}, and {$X$}, respectively \cite{Yang_2019, Heusler_1903, Heusler_1903_220}.
+The ternary full HA, \nip, exhibits both magnetic and structural phase transition \cite{Dilmieva_2017}.
+In this context, Ni-Mn-Ga systems show properties like shape memory effect and magnetic field-induced strain, which is advantageous in actuators and sensors \cite{Yang_2019, Segui_2021}.
+They also show favorable MC (both conventional and inverse) properties, suitable to replace the century-old Joule-Thomson cooling \cite{Kamantsev_2015, Franco_2012}.
+Ni-Mn-Ga system exhibits magneto structural phase transition with a huge change in isothermal magnetic entropy($\Delta S_m \approx -18 $~J kg$^{-1}$ K$^{-1}$) but a relatively narrow range of working temperature in full-width half maximum($T_{fwhm}$) around 290 K for an applied field change of 5 T, typical to the materials with first-order phase transition(FOPT) \cite{Umetsu_2016}.
+However, the thermal hysteresis of FOPT and the Curie temperature is predominant to magnetic refrigeration.